Much more than the former UCI World Champion, Sagan is a showstopper known for protagonizing hilarious moments everytime he talks.

 Leaving GI behind us, let us talk about the different types of monosacarydes and dysacarides and their posible combinations on glycogen resynthesis, mainly Glucose (GLU), Fructose (FRU) and Sucrose (SUC).

-It appears that SUC (which you can find as regular table sugar) and GLU stimulate muscle glycogen resynthesis at a similar magnitude.
+It appears that SUC (which you can find as regular table sugar which is a perfectly balanced mix of GLU+FRU) and GLU stimulate muscle glycogen resynthesis at a similar magnitude.
 The same is observed when the same quantity of recommended 1.2 g CHO/kg /h of GLU vs GLU + FRU, or GLU + SUC ingestion show equal muscle glycogen resynthesis rates, with no relation to insulinemia.

 In this context, gummy bears have a mixture of GLU + SUC (fig. 2), which seems adequate glycogen resynthesis purposes, especially if Sagan likes it.